-As we cruise along the coast of Antarctica, the Ocean Nova might be escorted by albatrosses and petrels.
+As we cruise along the coast of Antarctica, the Sea Explorer might be escorted by albatrosses and petrels.
 The abundance of life along the coast includes elephant seals, fur seals, bird colonies, and whale feeding areas.
 A myriad of penguin rookeries abound.
 Penguin species such as the adelie, chinstrap and gentoo provide hours of entertainment while rare occasions might offer king, macaroni and emperor penguin sightings.
 It is not uncommon to see minke or humpback whales.
 The intimate contact with wildlife combined with the breathtaking, otherworldly-landscapes, create a dynamic Antarctica cruise experience for all levels of adventurer.

 Antarctica is the world's fifth largest continent and much its area is covered by ice.
 In fact, about 90% of the world's total ice is here.
 Curiously, it grows and shrinks by the season, and thus the continent is twice as large in the winter than during the summer.
 Our trips take place during the late spring and early summer when the wildlife is active and penguins are preparing to nest.